tsdat/tsdat/docs/source/tutorials/data_ingest.rst

 "open-preview".
 Scroll down to "Customizing your pipeline" (we have already accomplished the previous steps, but these are good to check).

-We are now looking at step #1: Use the "TODO tree" extension or use the search tool to find occurances of "# TODO-Developer".

   .. figure:: global_marine_data/intro10.png
       :align: center
       :width: 100%